jcardonadcdev/therewolf/README.md

   }
   ```

-If the point is not in any polygon in the therewolf layer, then undefined is returned for that layer.
+If the point is not in any polygon in the therewolf layer, then null is returned for that layer.
 For instance if therewolf contains a National Parks layer and a States layer, if a point is in a State but not in a park, the return would be:

   ```
   {